AlizerUncaged/The-Obsession-Letter/Controller/README.md

 The port where connection request from the letter will go to, default is 30000.
 This is the same port the letter listens for commands.

+The interface and port can be changed during runtime on the [server's config.json](../Server/)

 ## ❓ FAQs
 ### Why not use a meterpreter shell?
 > Metasploit's shells get detected due to them being widely used.